 "Ah... he... uh...
 Well, all I know is that Gibbs went after him."

 Abby's face suddenly brightened as she smiled.
-"Bossman will bring our Tonyboy back.
+"Bossman will bring him back.
 I just know it!"

 "I don't know Abby...
 You didn't see Tony's face as close as I did...
 I've never seen him look like that.
 I wouldn't set my hopes too high...
 Besides..."
-McGee hesitated and then decided not to add anything.
+McGee hesitated and then decided to not add anything.
 It was better if she didn't know too much about what had been going on between Tony and the team.
-The way they had been treating him.
+The way they'd been treating him.
 The way Ziva had been ever since the Rivkin case.
+Maybe even before it.
 The way he had been.
 The way they kept putting him in danger.
-It was wonder Tony hadn't said anything for so many years.
+It was a wonder Tony hadn't said anything for so many years.
 So many other people would have snapped way before things could've gone this far...

 "Oh worry not Tim.
 Bossman always sets things right.
 Always.
 Now, help me up.
 I've got work to do!"
-With that she was back to her usual self.
-Reaching out her hand until McGee got up and pulled her on her feet.
-By the time he left the lab, the noise she called music, was back on.
+With that she was back to her usual self and she was reaching out her hand until McGee got up and pulled her on her feet.
+By the time he left the lab, the noise which she called music was back on.

-"I don't think we can fix this Abby..."
+"I don't think we can fix this one Abby..."
 McGee muttered as he walked in the elevator.
 He did however still hold a small piece of hope that their boss could somehow fix everything.
-Even if it meant him and Ziva being removed from the team.
-It was maybe least they deserved.
+If Gibbs couldn't do it, then who else could?

 "Tony!"
 Gibbs couldn't help feeling deep relief as he hurried towards the car.
-Relief on his face turned into frown as soon as he took a better look at the man sitting in front of him.
-Tony was almost hugging his own head and he was flinching each time Gibbs talked loud.
+Relief on his face turned into a frown as soon as he got a better look of the man sitting in front of him.
+Tony was pretty much hugging his own head and he was flinching each time Gibbs talked too loud.
 Noticing this, Gibbs crouched in front of him and gently yet forcefully removed the arms around Tony's head.

-Lifting up his eyes from his knees, Tony tried really hard to focus on what someone was saying.
+Looking up from his knees, Tony tried really hard to focus on what someone was saying.
 Gibbs?
 No, someone else.
 Maybe.
 He didn't know anymore.
 The world around him was spinning and his headache had turned into full skull splitting agony.

 "I've got you Tony...
 Ducky is on his way...
-I've got you son...
+I've got you...
 Let me take care of you..."
 The older man's voice sounded strange.
 It was as if the man himself was miles away from him and he could just barely make out the words.

 Rough hands were brushing through his hair.
 Too gently for the owner of those hands.
-Suddenly Tony found himself laying on his back, using Gibbs's lap as his pillow.
+Suddenly Tony found himself lying on his back, using Gibbs's lap as his pillow.
 It felt nice.
-So soft...
+So soft-

-Too soft, he realized as he sat up straight, gasping for his breath and eyes wide.
-It was loud yet steady beeping noise which brought everything back in focus in front of his eyes.
+Too soft, he realized as he sat up straight, gasping for his breath and eyes wide open.
+It was loud yet steady beeping noise which brought everything back to focus in front of his eyes.
 Strong arms were pushing him back in bed and someone kept saying something to him.
 White room and that smell he hated so much...
-He must have been brought in hospital at some point.
-His head felt as if he was under water.
-He turned his head towards the person in the room.
+He must've been brought to a hospital at some point.
+His head felt as if he was under water and he turned his head towards the person in the room.
 Expecting to see Gibbs in there, he froze.

 "Danny?
 Did I die?"

-His former partner laughed and called out for someone.
+His former partner laughed and called out to someone.
 Someone in a white coat entered the room.

 "Danny?"
 Tony asked again.
 Confusion clear on his face.